-A 2016/17 survey showed that just 55.4% of those aged 16+ in Gateshead were eating the recommended five portions of fruit and vegetables every day.
-This compares with the England average of 57.4% [Chart - Fruit and veg 5-a-day].
+A 2017/18 survey showed that just 50.8% of those aged 16+ in Gateshead were eating the recommended five portions of fruit and vegetables every day.
+This compares with the England average of 54.8% [Chart - Fruit and veg 5-a-day].
 The proportion in Gateshead has reduced from 58.9% in 2015/16 and 55.4% in 2016/17, although the reduction is indicative only due to large confidence intervals.

 A local survey conducted in 2016 (Adult Health and Lifestyle Survey) recorded 48% of adults eating 5-a-day.
 The survey found that a further 38% were close, eating 3 to 4 portions per day.
 11% have 1 or 2 portions and just 4% have none (although this means 1 in 25 people do not have any fruit or veg on a typical day).
 Women seem to be more likely than men to eat 5-a-day, and this is definitely the case for older women aged 65+ with 73% eating 5-a-day compared to 44% of older men.

 Only 32% of those who do not get the recommended level of exercise (150+ minutes per week) and 33% of those who smoke eat the recommended 5-a-day compared with the average for all people of 48%.

 20% of respondents said they eat takeaways once a week or more often.
 Working age people are far more likely to eat takeaway food weekly or more often (24% aged under 35 and 22% aged 35 to 64) than those aged 65+ (6%).